Abhay-cloud/InstaImageDownloader-Library/README.md

 # InstaImageDownloader-Library

-An easy to use library for extraction of images from instagram posts.
+An easy to use library for directly download images from instagram posts.